 - Inability to fully bear weight on your knee or ankle

-- Limited range of motion of the shoulder, elbow or wrist
+- Limited range of movement of the shoulder, elbow or wrist

 Seek medical advice if:

-- The pain, swelling, or stiffness does not improve in two to three days.
+- The pain, swelling, or stiffness does not improve in 2 to 3 days

-- You have repeated sprains or strains, indicating a chronic weakness that should be looked at by a doctor.
+- You have repeated sprains or strains, indicating a long-term weakness that should be checked by a doctor

 What are the treatments for sprains and strains?

-Treatment of both sprains and strains focuses on control of the initial pain and swelling, followed by adequate rest to allow healing.
+Treatment of both sprains and strains focuses on control of the initial pain and swelling with PRICE therapy and painkillers, followed by adequate rest to allow healing.